~ 1812 Dinner Menu ~

 - Lollipop Lamb Chops $17.00

-3 Tender New Zealand lamb chops broiled to perfection with our special blend of seasonings.
+3 Tender New Zealand lamb chops chargrilled with our special blend of seasonings.
 Drizzled with our rosemary and red wine raspberry sauce.

 Fresh Italian breaded eggplant baked with cheese and our homemade marinara sauce.